-Autumn term 1, we become conscientious citizens as we learn about our place in the world locally, nationally and globally in Geography.
+Autumn 1, we become conscientious citizens as we learn about our place in the world locally, nationally and globally in geography.
 We look at where we live and go to school, study famous landmarks in the city of Sheffield and why people settled here originally.

 ‘May the Force Be With You’